The equivariant covering homotopy property: Generalised equivariant bundles and the ECHP

-and we assume throughout that all subgroups of compact Lie groups under discussion are closed.
+In this section, we introduce generalised equivariant bundles and the ECHP.
 We begin with our favoured definition of a $(\Pi; \Gamma)$-bundle with fibre $F$, which makes clear that the bundles under discussion really are a simple generalisation of the `non-equivariant' $(\Pi; \Pi)$ case, compare \cite[Definition 2.4]{S51}: